Connect with others who understand.

 Written by Imee Williams

-Symptoms of HS on Buttocks
+Symptoms of Hidradenitis Suppurativa on the Buttocks

 • Hurley stage 1 — Single or multiple lesions with minor scarring